clarkfitzg/Rarrow/generate.md

 [clang FAQ's](https://clang.llvm.org/docs/FAQ.html), so likely that's where the issue comes up.
 Duncan recommended a local build of Clang, then I'll know where everything is.

+Mon Jul 24 18:01:10 PDT 2017

+Moved development onto my Mac laptop using the brew version of llvm 4.0.
+Things seem to be working.